-A private operating foundation since 2007, Second Family Foundation, operates in Orange County, North Carolina communities.
+A private operating foundation since 2007, Second Family Foundation, operates in the Orange County, North Carolina communities.
 The Second Family Programs were developed by the Second Family Foundation in conjunction with the UNC Chapel Hill School of Social Work.
-Initially focused on the teenage foster care population, SFF works with teens who are experiencing risky situations.
+Initially focused on the teenage foster care population, SFF works with teens who are experiencing risky situations, including foster care.

 ”To whom much is given much is expected.”

-With the commitment to “first, do no harm”, Second Family’s goal is to improve the lives of youth by providing resources so these youths will have the best chance to develop to their full potential mentally, physically and spiritually, the tenants of SFF.
+With the commitment to “first, do no harm”, Second Family’s goal is to improve the lives of youth by providing resources so these youths will have the best chance to develop to their full potential mentally, physically and spiritually; the tenets of SFF.
 The Second Family Foundation’s research review and efforts have led to the development of its programs.

 2007 Entered into Memo of Understanding with OCDSS